 Is it Safe to Take a Baby to Mexico?

 Yes, you can safely take a baby to Mexico on a family vacation with some precautions.

 8 Tips for Safely Taking a Baby to Mexico:

 - Talking to your pediatrician is always a good place to start, especially when it comes to sunscreen, bug spray and how to handle any tummy issues.

 - Visit a travel clinic to understand any necessary vaccinations for Mexico.

-- Bring a sun hat, rash guard and even a tent to give your baby the best sun protection.
+- Bring a sun hat, rash guard and even a beach tent to give your baby the best sun protection.